isabella232/cultureamp-style-guide/guide/src/pages/styles/animation/index.md

 ### Durations and delays

-Entrances can be faster than exits.
+Exits can be faster than entrances.

 Use delays to “sequence” multiple animations.